 After listening to the Abraham material, I began meditating and had what I call my great awakening—a term Abraham had used in their initial teachings.
 This occurred within my first few meditations; energy like I’d never felt before rushed through my body.
 It started at the base of my spine and rushed through the crown of my head, then back down.
 Every inch of skin on my body tingled and my head rushed.
 I quickly became addicted to this practice and continue it today.

-By forty-five, I was fit, making great money, and outwardly happy.
-I was in love with an adorable, much younger guy who was completely opposite of my ex, and I had all the material things I could wish for.
-But my meditations and the trial and error of moving on from a job I no longer loved, led me to the realization that I was living a lie.
+By 45, I was fit, making great money, and outwardly happy.
+I was in love with an adorable, much younger guy who was the complete opposite of my ex, and I had all the material things I could wish for.
+But my meditations and the trial and error of moving on from a job I no longer loved led me to the realization that I was living a lie.